All Episodes

 Mastery has to do with your control over your mind.

-Maybe they're you know a street sweeper and they're just out there doing it as a master street sweeper.
+Maybe they're, you know, a street sweeper and they're just out there doing it as a master street sweeper.

-And it is true that you know, at a mastery level, all arts are equal.
+that, you know, at a mastery level, all arts are equal.

-And and that's what we're coming into.
+And that's what we're coming into.

 We've actually shifted, you know, there's still a bunch of people that are getting drug along, but the majority of humanity is into it at this stage.